fragro/Open-Assembly/README.rst

 Redis Server
 ####

-Goto http://redis.io/download and download/install the newest stable version or follow these instructions.
+Go `here <http://redis.io/download and download/install>`_ and install the newest stable version or follow these instructions.

 If you aren't using Redis for anything else we recommend placing the redis-2.4.17 directory in the OA folder.

 	wget http://redis.googlecode.com/files/redis-2.4.17.tar.gz